tnahs/wiki-public/docs/macos/apple-books-library.md

 ## What to Archive

-Apple Books stores the bulk if its data in two locations:
+Apple Books stores the bulk of its data in two locations:

 1. The location of EPUBs, PDFs, Audiobooks, etc.: